wei966/hello-world/README.md

 # hello-world

-The first repository for learning
+This message is test for commit!